11ty/11ty-website/docs/permalinks.md

 ### Disable templating in permalinks {% addedin "0.7.0" %}

 Some template syntaxes are nicer than others and you may want to opt-out of the templating engine here.
 Use the `dynamicPermalink` option in your front matter to disable this on a per-template basis.

-This has been a common hiccup for users of the Pug templating engine, for example.
+{% callout "warn" %}This is a <a href="/docs/pitfalls/"><strong>common pitfall</strong></a> for users of the Pug templating engine.{% endcallout %}

 {% codetitle "YAML Front Matter", "Syntax" %}